EDDiscovery/EDD-EDMC/README.md

 # EDD-EDMC

+For now, this tool is withdrawn until EDMC has a plug in interface definition that we can accurately follow.

+---

 EDD-EDMC plug in for using EDMC plugins with EDD/EDDLite

 EDD-EDMC allows you to use EDMC plugins in EDD or EDDLite.